Supersingular Isogeny Oblivious Transfer (SIOT): Security analysis of the -SIOT protocol

 $ $

-In this section we will consider the three conditions on $\alpha$, $\beta$, $\gamma$, and $\delta$ based on the equations obtained in sections ~\ref{sec:indist} and ~\ref{sec:obs} to ensure SIOT protocol security in a scenario where Alice and Bob are dishonest parties.
+In this section we will consider the three conditions on $\alpha$, $\beta$, $\gamma$, and $\delta$ based on the equations obtained in sections ~\ref{sec:indist} and ~\ref{sec:obs} to ensure $\binom{2}{1}$-SIOT protocol security in a scenario where Alice and Bob are dishonest parties.
 Thus, conditions on $\alpha$, $\beta$, $\gamma$, and $\delta$ are obtained that guarantee that Alice will not be able to get the secret choice of Bob's bit $b$ and he will not be able to decipher both pairs $c_{0}$ and $c_{1}$ sent by Alice.
 Combining these relations yields $\gamma = -\alpha^2/\beta \pmod {\ell_A^{e_A}}$ since $\beta$ is certainly invertible mod $\ell_A^{e_A}$.
 In particular, this means $V = -(\alpha/\beta)U$.

-Additionally, in the appendix~\ref{siot:sym} we will see the application of a symmetric pairing to analyze other possible conditions relative to the coefficients of the points $U$ and $V$.
-Moreover, the appendix~\ref{uv} shows the process of sharing of these last points.
+Additionally, in appendix~\ref{siot:sym} we will see the application of a symmetric pairing to analyze other possible conditions relative to the coefficients of points $U$ and $V$.
+Moreover, appendix~\ref{uv} shows the process of sharing of these points.